aerospike-community/aerospike-zabbix/Readme.md

 queries against Aerospike.
 Other than copying it to the appropriate location, you are not required to interact with it.

+### Alert Triggers

+The main alert trigger is free memory/disk and if the namespace is in stop_writes.
+The free memory/disk trigger is set as a template macro `{$ASD_FREE_PCT_LIMIT}`.

+To add more alerts via the LLD discovery mechanism, you will need to define a new Item prototype.
+This item protoytype will need to duplicate the existing discovery key, with the added exception of a unique dummy variable.
+This is used since the same key cannot be used for multiple item prototype.
+You will also need to add a macro filter to this item prototype to filter down the results to your interested metrics.

+Next you will need to create a new trigger prototype using the item prototype that was just created.

 ###  Usage

     Usage: